InEngine-NET/InEngine.NET/docs-src/queuing.md

 ### From the Command Line

 Commands can be published from the command line as well.
-Note that all queue commands reside in the **InEngine.Core** plugin.
+Note that all queue commands reside in the ==InEngine.Core== plugin.
 This is an example of how to publish a command from the CLI by specifying the command's plugin, class name, and arguments:

 ```bash